-Although the total melt mass obtained from the "ref" model ended up being 4-5 times greater than that obtained from the "Dannberg" model, it does not affect our study of their melt variation tendencies, as the evolution of the melt growth rate (Figure 4d and 4e).
-In addition, using the stable "Dannberg (+120)" shown in purple as a baseline, we can see that the melt of the "ref (+50)" with lower positive density difference, as well as the experimental model " Δ T200 Δ v0.03" with a cold source and bottom tangential flow, eventually reaches stability.
-Then, we take the melt growth rate of "Dannberg (+120)" as the criteria to evaluate whether the melt has reached stability in the subsequent section 4.1.
+Although the total melt mass obtained from the "ref" model ended as 4-5 times greater than that obtained from the "Dannberg" model, it does not affect our study of their melt variation tendencies (Figure 4d and 4e).
+In addition, using the stable "Dannberg (+120)" shown in purple as a baseline, we see that the melt of the "ref (+50)" with lower positive density difference, as well as experimental model " Δ T200 $\Delta$ v0.03" with a cold source and bottom tangential flow, eventually reaches stability.
+Then, we take the melt growth rate of "Dannberg (+120)" as the criteria for evaluating whether the melt has reached stability in Section 4.1.

 3.2.
-The impact of bottom boundary setup on melt morphology
+Impact of the bottom boundary setup on melt morphology

 Figure 5.
-The comparison of reference and experimental model at 300 and 500 Myr, shown by shear viscosity (top) and mass density (bottom). "ref+300" model (left column) and " Δ T200 Δ v0.03" (right column) are the same as Figure 4, the blue line as in Figure 3.
-The right-column (prescribed Dirichlet-type velocity bottom boundary condition) model's highdensity, low-viscosity melt region has a flatter top and steeper edges than the left-column reference model.
+Comparison of the reference and experimental model at 300 and 500 Myr, shown by shear viscosity (top) and mass density (bottom). "ref+300" model (left column) and "ΔT200_Δv0.03" (right column) are the same as Figure 4, and the blue line as in Figure 3.
+In the right-column (prescribed Dirichlet-type velocity bottom boundary condition), the high-density, low-viscosity melt region has a flatter top and steeper edges than the left-column reference model.

-Figure 5 depicts the model's density and shear viscosity distributions without (left) and with (right) changing the bottom boundary conditions at two instants, revealing that after the application of cold source as well as the bottom tangential flow, the model produces a melt with sharp edges and flat tops similar to those observed by seismic
+Figure 5 depicts the model density and shear viscosity distributions without (left) and with (right) changes in the bottom boundary conditions at two instants, revealing that after the application of the cold source and bottom tangential flow, the model produces a melt with sharp edges and flat tops similar to those observed in seismic data (Rost et al., 2005, 2006), whereas the aspect ratio of the melt layer increases in the latter.

-(Rost et al., 2005, 2006), while the aspect ratio of the melt layer increases in the latter.
-Previous interpretations of the steep edges of the LLVSP and ULVZs have emphasized the pushing effect of the subduction plate with mantle flow (Davies et al., 2015; John William Hernlund & Bonati, 2019).
-Our findings could indicate that the thermal effect of the subduction plate as a cold source between it and the ULVZs is sufficient to generate a melt layer with sharp edges, in which internal tangential flow, enhanced by the CMB topography and uppermost outer core, also plays a significant role.
+Previous interpretations of the steep edges of the LLSVP and ULVZs have emphasized the pushing effect of the subduction plate with mantle flow (Davies et al., 2015; John William Hernlund & Bonati, 2019).
+Our findings indicate that the thermal effect of the subduction plate as a cold source between it and the ULVZs is sufficient to generate a melt layer with sharp edges in which the internal tangential flow, enhanced by the CMB topography and the uppermost outer core, also plays a significant role.